-Why has basic developmental research generally concluded that children's expressions of certainty can be informative about memory accuracy, while applied witness research has concluded the opposite?
+Why has basic developmental research generally concluded that children's expressions of certainty can be informative about memory accuracy, whereas applied witness research has concluded the opposite?
 There are at least three possible reasons.
-The first reason might be the task itself: memories from complex witnessed events (e.g., the physical appearance of a culprit) may be more difficult for younger children to monitor, compared to the simple to-beremembered stimuli (e.g., pictures) that children monitor in the developmental literature (Harris, 1995).
+The first reason might be the task itself: Memories from complex witnessed events (e.g., the physical appearance of a culprit) may be more difficult for younger children to monitor, compared with the simple to-be-remembered stimuli (e.g., pictures) that children monitor in the developmental literature (Harris, 1995).
 A second reason might be that different methods have been used to measure memory-monitoring across the literatures.
-For example, eyewitness researchers have seldom measured implicit metacognition, such as a child's behavior during the lineup task, which might be more predictive of accuracy in younger children than explicit confidence judgements (e.g., Kim et al., 2016; Ghetti et al., 2013).
-A third reason is differences in statistical approach in analysing explicit confidence judgments.
+For example, eyewitness researchers have seldom measured implicit metacognition, such as a child's behavior during the lineup task, which might be more predictive of accuracy in younger children than explicit confidence judgments (e.g., Ghetti et al., 2013; Kim et al., 2016).
+A third reason is differences in statistical approach in analyzing explicit confidence judgments.
 A common approach in the developmental literature is to calculate average confidence for correct versus incorrect decisions, but this does not provide all of the information relevant to examine memory monitoring, because there could be a poor correspondence between confidence and accuracy, even if confidence is, on average, higher for correct than incorrect decisions.
 A good correspondence between confidence and accuracy occurs when high-confidence decisions are highly accurate, medium-confidence decisions are moderately accurate, and low-confidence decisions are of low accuracy.
-Conversely, since legal decision-makers (e.g., judges, jurors) are interested in determining the likelihood of accuracy of a single identification made with a particular level of certainty, eyewitness researchers have measured the typical correspondence between witnesses' certainty judgements and their average accuracy.
+Conversely, because legal decision-makers (e.g., judges, jurors) are interested in determining the likelihood of accuracy of a single identification made with a particular level of certainty, eyewitness researchers have measured the typical correspondence between witnesses' certainty judgments and their average accuracy.
 Examining the correspondence between certainty and accuracy provides comprehensive information about memory monitoring skills, but the applied literature has used approaches that can underestimate the relationship between confidence and accuracy.
 We explain this in more detail next.

-Measuring the Relationship between Confidence and Memory Accuracy
+Measuring the Relationship Between Confidence and Memory Accuracy

-The witness identification literature has traditionally relied on statistical techniques which can underestimate the confidence-accuracy relationship.
-The point biserial correlation coefficient, for example, has been used, but we now know that the correlation coefficient can vary dramatically, even when confidence and accuracy are perfectly calibrated, because it is affected by the distribution of correct and incorrect identification decisions across confidence levels (Juslin et al., 1996).
-Compared to the point biserial correlation coefficient, a better way to assess the relationship between confidence and accuracy is to plot subjective confidence against objective performance (proportion correct) to construct calibration curves and calculate associated calibration statistics (e.g., Over/under confidence, C, Adjusted Normalized Resolution Index).
-More recent research has used the calibration approach to advance understanding about metacognition (e.g., Keast et al., 2007; Sauer et al., 2010; Palmer et al., 2013).
+The witness identification literature has traditionally relied on statistical techniques which can underestimate the confidence- accuracy relationship.
+For example, the point biserial correlation coefficient has been used, but we now know that the correlation coefficient can vary dramatically, even when confidence and accuracy are perfectly calibrated, because it is affected by the distribution of correct and incorrect identification decisions across confidence levels (Juslin et al., 1996).
+Compared with the point biserial correlation coefficient, a better way to assess the relationship between confidence and accuracy is to plot subjective confidence against objective performance (proportion correct) to construct calibration curves and calculate associated calibration statistics (e.g., Over/under confidence, C, Adjusted Normalized Resolution Index).
+More recent research has used the calibration approach to advance understanding about metacognition (e.g., Keast et al., 2007; Palmer et al., 2013; Sauer et al., 2010).
 From an applied perspective, however, calibration analyses may also underestimate the informativeness of confidence in criminal justice settings, because it includes filler IDs along with innocent suspect IDs to calculate errors (Mickes, 2015; Wixted & Wells, 2017).
 When legal decision-makers are determining the likely accuracy of a witness's identification, they are determining the likely accuracy of an identification of a police suspect.
 This is because only suspect identifications (and not filler identifications) are used as evidence of a suspect's guilt or innocence in court (Wixted & Wells, 2017).
-Consequently, instead of calibration analyses, researchers have recently begun to use Confidence Accuracy Characteristic (CAC) analysis to examine the reliability of witness identification decisions.
+Consequently, instead of calibration analyses, researchers have recently begun to use confidence accuracy characteristic (CAC) analysis to examine the reliability of witness identification decisions.